 The Company has post-retirement savings and investment plans in several countries, including the U.S., U.K. and Canada.
 In many instances, employees from those defined benefit pension plans that have been amended to freeze future service accruals were transitioned to an enhanced defined contribution plan.
 In these plans employees are allowed to contribute a portion of their salaries and bonuses to the plans, and the Company matches a portion of the employee contributions.
-Beginning in 2019, the Company suspended its match to the 401(k) plan for all U.S. salaried employees and extended the suspension to all U.S. hourly employees in the second guarter of 2020.
+Beginning in 2019, the Company suspended its match to the 401(k) plan for all U.S. salaried employees and extended the suspension to all U.S. hourly employees in the second quarter of 2020.
 However, the match was reinstated for all U.S. employees in November of 2020.

-The Company recorded charges related to its defined contribution plans of \$21 million in 2021, \$6 million in 2020 and \$9 million in 2019.
+The Company recorded charges related to its defined contribution plans of \$10 million in 2022, \$21 million in 2021 and \$6 million in 2020.